Buy Any 4 Items, Get 15% Off Your Order!

 Furthermore, the theory suggests that the use of psychedelics had a profound impact on the evolution of human culture and religion.
 The intense and profound experiences that early humans had while under the influence of psilocybin would have been interpreted as spiritual or religious experiences.
 These experiences would have given rise to the earliest religious practices and beliefs, which would have been passed down from generation to generation.

-While the Stoned Ape Theory is an intriguing concept, it is important to note that it is not a scientifically proven theory and is not widely accepted by the scientific community.
+While the Stoned Ape Theory is an intriguing concept, it is important to note that it is not (yet) widely accepted by the scientific community.
 However, some researchers have pointed to the potential therapeutic benefits of psychedelics, including increased creativity and improved problem-solving skills, as evidence that supports the theory.

 The Stoned Ape Theory continues to generate discussion and debate.
-Some proponents of the theory argue that psychedelics may have played a role in the development of language, art, and other cultural expressions.
+Some proponents assert that psychedelics may have played a role in the development of language, art, and other cultural expressions.
 Others suggest that the use of psychedelics may have contributed to the development of human consciousness and spirituality.

 Comments will be approved before showing up.